Your privacy is important to us

 - Identify the message as an advertisement in some reasonable way.

 - Include the physical address of our business or site headquarters.

 - Monitor third-party email marketing services for compliance, if one is used.

 - Allow users to unsubscribe by using the link at the bottom of each email.

 If at any time you would like to unsubscribe from receiving future emails, you can email us by following the instructions at the bottom of each email and we will promptly remove you from all correspondence.

 Bright Light reserves the right to change this Privacy Statement.
 Bright Light will provide notification of the change through the Company’s Web sites at least thirty (30) business days prior to the change taking effect.

-Questions regarding this Privacy Statement or the information practices of the Company’s Web sites should be directed to Manageability, LLC dba Bright Light Digital, 2800 Woodlawn Drive, Suite 101, Honolulu, Hawaii 96822.
+Questions regarding this Privacy Statement or the information practices of the Company’s Web sites should be directed to Bright Light Digital LLC, 2800 Woodlawn Drive, Suite 101, Honolulu, Hawaii 96822.